 These days, however, are full of springtime magic and I’ve been thinking a ton about landscaping and gardening.
 And dirt.
 So, this morning as I lie there, I allow dirty thoughts to circulate and cluster in the bowl of my mind.

-Like a thing I recently read about how soils are natural bodies with size, form, and history.
+Like a thing I recently read about how are with size, form, and history.
 Just like a water body has water, fish, plants, and other parts, a soil body is an integrated system containing soil, rocks, roots, animals, and other parts.

 A soil BODY?
 With size, form and history?
 Oh the poetry!